Daveads/github-commits-leaderboard/README.md

 * run asynchronously
 * code refactoring
 * Optimization
 * Then beat the board

-NOTE :: The major idea of this is to get commited...
+NOTE :: The main idea of this is to stay committed and keep building.

 Usernames :: This are mostly people i find interesting...